 12 Great Mix-Ins

 The best part about these breakfast pancake muffins for kids is adding the toppings!
-I always let my kiddos go wild and these each have 6 pancakes to add their own personalized toppings – this way we have plenty of options for a yummy snack and both of my kids are happy!
+I always let my kiddos go wild, and each has 6 pancakes to add their own personalized toppings – this way we have plenty of options for a yummy snack, and both of my kids are happy!
 Some of our favorites are:

 • Mini Chocolate Chips